RackEmApp/releasenotes/README.md

  - Fixed issue where competition management would show the wrong winner when a match is committed without a valid winner (IE in a draw scenario)
  - Fixed issue where paretnt eam list in teams showing unapproved teams
  - Fixed issue adding legacy winner of team competitions not awarding trophies
+ - Fixed issues where incorrect parent team gets assigned when doing an onlien team registration

 ***Platform** - 16th August 2024*
  - Fixed issue getting matches for mobile from the API, causing an endless spinner for some teams